lattice0/EmergencyCarAlarm/README.md

-This is an emergencial car alarm, it's not a professional one, it's just an alarm to use while I'm building a better one.
+This is an emergency car alarm, it's not a professional one, it's just an alarm to use while I'm building a better one.
 It uses 2 arduinos, one RC transmitter and one RC receiver of any kind, and a PIR motion sensor.

 How it works?